An inverse spectral problem for a star graph of Krein strings: Introduction

 {\sf O}ur aim in this article is to solve the following inverse spectral problem: Given the spectrum associated with~\eqref{eqnDESG} as well as all the spectra associated with the individual edges of the graph, we try to find the corresponding weight density $\omega$ on the graph $\G$.
 In the special case of Stieltjes strings, this problem has been solved quite recently in \cite{bopi08a}, \cite[Section~2]{pirotr13}, where the solution can again be written down explicitly in terms of the spectral data.
 Unsurprisingly, this solution turned out to be unique only if the spectra are assumed to be disjoint.

 {\sf L}acking uniqueness for this inverse spectral problem, we are urged to introduce additional spectral quantities, which guarantee a unique solution.
-For the inverse three-spectra problem, this can be done by so-called coupling constants, relating the norms of eigenfunctions on the two subintervals.
+For the inverse three-spectra problem, this can be done by so-called {\em coupling constants}, relating the norms of eigenfunctions on the two subintervals.
 In the case of a general star graph, we need somewhat more elaborate spectral quantities, which relate the norms of eigenfunctions on the individual edges.
 This will lead us to the introduction of the so-called {\em coupling matrices}, containing precisely this information.
 Augmented by them, our inverse spectral problem will turn out to be uniquely solvable.

 {\sf T}he content of the present article can be outlined as follows: In Section~\ref{s2} we will set up a precise notion of the differential equation~\eqref{eqnDESG} on a star graph $\G$, where $\omega$ is a non-negative Borel measure on $\G$ satisfying a particular growth condition near the outer vertices.
 Consequently, we will introduce the associated self-adjoint linear relation in the Sobolev space $H_0^1(\G)$ as well as those relations associated with the individual edges of the graph.
-In Section~\ref{s3}, after deriving few necessary conditions for our spectral data, we will introduce the coupling matrices.
+This is somewhat in contrast to most of the existing literature (for example, see \cite{dymc76}, \cite{kakr74} for intervals and \cite{be04}, \cite{kaklvowe09} for graphs) which usually considers the spectral problem in a weighted $L^2(\G;\omega)$ Hilbert space.
+Consequently, after deriving few necessary conditions for our spectral data, we will introduce the coupling matrices in Section~\ref{s3}.
 The following section is then devoted to the statement and the proof of the main result of this article; the solution of the aforementioned inverse spectral problem for our class of weight measures.
 Concluding, we will show in Section~\ref{s6} that it is always possible to approximate the solution of this inverse problem by Stieltjes strings, which are obtained by cutting off the spectral data in a suitable way.

 {\sf A}s it will be used rather frequently, let us recall a special case of the integration by parts formula for Borel measures.
 For positive $x>0$, it reads

 where $\upsilon$ is a Borel measure on $\R$, $h$ is a locally absolutely continuous function on $\R$ and $g$ is a locally integrable (with respect to $\upsilon$) function on $\R$.